 Flexible barrier packaging was born out of the space race as NASA looked for ways to cut out weight and maintain freshness.
 Some of the earliest products to use this packaging were MREs.
 As the name implies, the key difference between plastic bags and barrier packaging is the barrier.

-Plastic bags do not have an enhanced barrier which is often made from combinations of materials laminated together for increased strength.
+Plastic bags do not have an enhanced barrier which is often made from combinations of plastic films laminated together for increased strength.

-Due to the advancement of packaging technology, there are several flexible barrier packaging materials for you to choose from;
+Due to the advancement of packaging technology, there are several flexible barrier films for you to choose from;

 Polyester is highly preferred because it is effective and affordable.
 It's made from quality film that's perfect for packaging applications such as machine parts, food, or bags with view windows.
 Polyester also has a great weight to strength ratio and comes with its own barrier.